helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Continued Essential JS Mini Projects from Module 5 (Essential JavaScript concepts) of Scrimba’s Frontend Developer Career Path.
 Did Steps 11 to 28.

 **Thoughts:** The super challenge from this course allowed me to practice multiple important JavaScript concepts such as arrow functions, import and export, the array `.map()` and `.reduce()` methods and default parameters.

+---

+### Day 54: 25 February 2024.
+Sunday

+**Today's Progress:** Continued Essential JS Mini Projects from Module 5 (Essential JavaScript concepts) of Scrimba’s Frontend Developer Career Path.
+Did Steps 29 to 39.

+**Thoughts:** Today, I learned about the rest parameter in functions, short-circuiting operators and the `Error()` constructor.
+I also learned that the `Math.max()` and `Math.min()` methods do not take array as an argument.